New Searsol typing classes starting in Drogheda, Louth in January 2023!

 Gold standard – 40 words per minute

-Forty words per minute is where a student can touch type faster than they can write which is an amazing achievement!
+Forty words per minute is when a student can touch type faster than they can write which is an amazing achievement!
 It is the gold standard on Typewiz and for most students very difficult to achieve.
 It requires a student to put in an additional forty hours of practice using Typwiz.

 If a student achieves the gold badge on Typewiz.
-Then this is a great advantage to have for a student, as they progress through secondary school, third level and onto work.
+Then this is a great advantage to have for a student, as they progress through secondary school, third level, and onto work.
 Typing faster than writing without ever having to look down at the keyboard!